 Zone III - angle of mandible to base of skull: distal portion of internal carotid artery, vertebral arteries, jugular veins, pharynx, spinal cord, sympathetic chain, CN IX,X,XI,XII

 The decision to explore these areas is based on hard and soft signs.
 Regardless of the zone, if the patient becomes unstable, surgical exploration is the best course of management.

-If the patient presents with hard signs emergent management is needed, whereas if soft signs are present close observation and reevaluation may be appropriate.
+If the patient presents with hard signs then emergent management is needed (i.e. airway and circulation management, immediate decompression, and repair of the injured vessel), whereas if soft signs are present then serial examination and non-emergent imaging may be appropriate.